shaheersystems/ai-agent/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open <http://localhost:3000> with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+This project uses `next/font` to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Pre-requisite:

+Ollama should be installed on your computer to run this project.\
+ In this project I am using google's open-source AI model called `gemma3:1b` though you can use any other model offered by Ollama.
+Make sure to pull the model from Ollama: [Ollama Docs](https://ollama.com/library)

 ## Learn More